MelonKony/millmint/content/factbook/society/state/military.md

 Vekllei is a seagoing country of island communities, and so the Marine Services are the backbone of its strategic forces.
 They are the oldest military organisations of Vekllei and revered by the country.

-{{<hint panel>}}
+{{<hint>}}
 **Note**

-In numbered Vekllei services (e.g. Terrestrial & Air Services, etc.), numerical order is preserved and units are not permanently attached to a particular number.
+In numbered Vekllei services (e.g. Terrestrial & Air Services, etc.), numerical order is preserved and units are not permanently identified by a particular number.
 Unit numbers are administrative and assist in formation of interarmes services, so units may change numbers regularly.
 Instead, unit identity and honours are attached to ceremonial and historical names that remain with the unit.
 {{</hint>}}

 ### <span class="navicon">⚓️</span> Marine Services